RLingo421/adventurecraft/README.md

 - **Just Enough Items**: Provides a menu showing all items (modded or vanilla) and how to craft them.
 - **HWLYA**: Describes what the player is looking at (if the player is looking at a dirt block, the top of the screen says it is a dirt block).
 - **AppleSkin**: Shows how much a specific food can satiate your hunger when the mouse is hovered over it in your inventory.
+- **Ambient Sounds 3**: Adds a diverse array of nature sounds to the game, making MC more immersive.

 ### "Normal" Mods:
 - **Sophisticated Backpacks**: Allows players to create and use backpacks.
 Backpacks can be colored and upgraded.